superinsight/superinsight-app-doc/docs/guide/case-files.md

 ## Upload Files

-Depending on the purpose, you can upload files that can help your legal claims to the folders you created after you click into the folder level.
+Depending on the purpose, you can upload files that support your legal claims to the folders you have created after navigating to the folder level.

 !!!
 TIP
-    Now we support zip file upload!
-You can compress multiple files as one zip file and upload them at once.
+    We now support ZIP file uploads!
+You can compress multiple files into a single ZIP file and upload them at once.
 The maximum file size is 2GB.

 Click the upload button on the left and select the files to upload.
-Once you submit the files, you can see a little window at the right-down corner of the screen showing your file upload progress.
+Once you submit the files, a small window will appear in the bottom-right corner of the screen, displaying your file upload progress.

-After files are uploaded, you will see them in the folder with a red color processing icon on right and the file can not be clicked on.
-Behind the scenes, Superinsight is processing all the contents in your files.
-Depending on how large your files are, this process can take a few minutes to hours.
+After the files are uploaded, you will see them in the folder with a red processing icon on the right.
+These files cannot be clicked on at this stage.
+Behind the scenes, Superinsight is processing the content of your files.
+Depending on the size of your files, this process can take anywhere from a few minutes to several hours.

 === "Click to Upload"
     ![Upload File To Folder](../assets/images/tutorial/case-file-upload.png)